 It's possible the ceramic could be doing something, after all, they have been putting micro-beads into waxes for decades as optical diffusers to help hide scratches.
 But if I had to guess, these kind of products are just something to hang fashionable marketing buzzwords on.
 That doesn't make them bad products, but it doesn't mean they are ceramic sealants of the type we are talking about here.

-It shouldn't do as it is too thin, although we suspect it does... just a little.
+It shouldn't do as ceramic coatings are too thin, although we suspect it does... just a little, but not enough difference to make a difference.

 As with any semi-permanent sealant, you will be sealing in what you got.
 Therefore we do our best to remove any swirls and scratches before application, even on new cars because your new car may have been sitting at the docks, on a transporter or displayed at the dealership before you took delivery.
 The vehicle is cleaned, decontaminated, polished and prepared before we apply the ceramic sealant.